blanketsucks/language/README.md

 ## Building/Running the JIT

-Quart has a built-in JIT Compiler, you can build this compiler using the following commands
+Quart has a built-in Just In Time Compiler, you can build this compiler using the following commands.

 ```console
 $ git clone https://github.com/blanketsucks/language.git